nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 HTTP Status | Error Message
 ----------- |----------------------------------------------------
-400         | The requst includes a dataset whose processing level is not supported.
+400         | The request includes a dataset whose processing level is not supported.
 400         | Problematic processing level ___ for collection ___.
 400         | The service pattern computed was empty.
 Is there a service associated with the given collection?
 Does the UMM-S record in question have values for the pattern fields?
 400         | One or more of the parameters provided were invalid.
-400         | The values provided for latitude are not within the valid range of -90 degrees through 90 degress.
+400         | The values provided for latitude are not within the valid range of -90 degrees through 90 degrees.
-400         | The values provided for longitude are not within the valid range of -180 degrees through 180 degress.
+400         | The values provided for longitude are not within the valid range of -180 degrees through 180 degrees.

 #### Server-Side